Python-WA/constitution/README.md

 3. A committee member may be re-elected.

+> [!IMPORTANT]
-> [!NOTE] "Guidance Note - Committee members upon incorporation"
+> "Guidance Note - Committee members upon incorporation"
 > The committee members appointed on incorporation of the association will hold office until the conclusion of the first annual general meeting of the association and will be eligible for re-election.

 #### 36. Resignation and removal from office